Kxnrl/modsharp-public/docfx/docs/en-us/guides/writing-a-module.md

 > [!NOTE]
 > These two items will appear in `ms modules` to identify the module.

+---

 ## Compile and Install

 You can refer to [Microsoft Learn](https://learn.microsoft.com/en-us/dotnet/core/tutorials/publishing-with-visual-studio)
 Although it's for console applications, the steps are exactly the same.
 We recommend using `dotnet publish`.

-Please note that the `dotnet publish` path must be placed in `{CS2}/game/sharp/modules/{your module name, in most cases your dll name}`
+Please note that the `dotnet publish` path must be placed in `{CS2}/game/sharp/modules/{your module name, i.e., AssemblyName}`
 > In this tutorial: `{CS2}/game/sharp/modules/Example`

 After packaging is complete: